What is the adult Camberwell Assessment of Need (CAN)?

 The first edition of the adult CAN was developed by a team of collaborators at King’s College London in 1994:

 Phelan M, Slade M, Thornicroft G, Dunn G, Holloway F, Wykes T, Strathdee G, Loftus L, McCrone P & Hayward P (1995) The Camberwell Assessment of Need: the validity and reliability of an instrument to assess the needs of people with severe mental illness, British Journal of Psychiatry, 167, 589-95.
-Available from here
+Available here

 The CAN 1st edition was published in book form in 1999: